 The above-mentioned studies, in our opinion, are not enough to cover issues in the development of Islamic banking in Indonesia.
 Whereas there are also some theoretical and non-empirical studies (Darmadi, 2013; Hassan and Syafri Harahap, 2010; Ismal, 2012; Wulandari et al., 2016), many areas are still available to be investigated using country setting Indonesia.
 In this paper, by using 151 Indonesian Islamic rural banks dispersed in 21 Indonesian provinces as a sample, we investigate how they set their bank margins.
 To the best of our knowledge, our topic has not been yet addressed in the prior studies.
 Indeed, some studies have investigated the impact of provincial differences on the banks' behavior or economic development.
 Trinugroho et al. (2015) by using provincial-level data for 33 provinces from 2004 to 2010 find that poor local governance significantly impedes financial deepening.
 They also find that in the socioeconomically less developed regions, the financial deepening level is lower than those developed regions.
 Trinugroho et al. (2017) address the impact of regions' religiosity on Islamic rural banks' performance.
-It is found that religiosity can increase Islamic rural banks have better performance rather than those located in the less religious provinces.
+It is found that religiosity can increase Islamic rural banks' profitability and stability.
+Additionally, in the regions with higher religiosity level, Islamic rural banks have better performance rather than those located in the less religious provinces.
 Our study will be different from those two because we analyze the behavior of Islamic rural banks when they set the marginss.

 Otoritas Jasa Keuangan (2017) in their Indonesian Islamic Banking Development Report 2016 shows that by December 2016, total assets of Indonesian Islamic rural banks are 9.1 trillion.
 It is about 2.5% of the national Islamic banking share or 8% of the conventional rural banks total assets.1 Although Islamic rural banks have relatively small share compared to its conventional rival, they showed remarkable growth 20.84% in 2016 (Otoritas Jasa Keuangan, 2017).
 Such small market share of Islamic rural banks is possibly due to the limited business activities and operational areas (small and medium enterprises and local community) compared to commercial banks that can reach any segment of the banking market.
 However, rural banks indeed have a vital position in the Indonesian economy because around 99% business in Indonesia can be classified as small and micro business (Shaban et al., 2014).
 With total employment almost half of Indonesian population, it contributes more than 40% of the country's GDP (Shaban et al., 2014).
-Therefore, Islamic rural banks' position in the Indonesian banking market is important because they could reach small entrepreneurs who do not want to obtain loans from the conventional rural banks are categorized as Riba which is forbidden in Islam.
+Therefore, Islamic rural banks' position in the Indonesian banking market is important because they could reach small entrepreneurs who do not want to obtain loans from the conventional rural banks because of their religious belief.
+This is because for some Muslims, interest activities in conventional banks are categorized as Riba which is forbidden in Islam.